 - abundant in conjugated linoleic acid (CLA) which has powerful anti-inflammatory properties

 - full of fall soluble vitamins A, D, E, K, and B12

 Tallow can be used as a wonderful cooking fat, and an ingredient in food.
 Some examples are French fries and pie crusts, but there are so many possibilities.
 When we eat tallow, we consume these nutrients.
-These nutrients are important for our immune system, as well as many other body functions.
+These nutrients can help support our immune systems, as well as many other body functions.

 Healthy animals fats are also really important for brain, skin, gut, and hormone health.
 Just like when I’ve talked about why skin loves grass fed tallow, these same nutrients work to make us healthy on the inside when we eat tallow.
 The same regenerating and rebuilding activity takes place inside of us.

 If you’re new to beef tallow benefits for skin, I wanted to quickly go over that as well.
 Basically, the nutrients and cell structure of tallow is extremely similar to our skin’s cell structure and the nutrients that our skin needs.
 Tallow provides the building blocks for rebuilding and repairing our skin.
 It’s perfect for healing, soothing, moisturizing, and replenishing skin.

 Hopefully you’re starting to see why I love tallow so much!
 It is just so amazing.

 Does beef tallow make you fat?

 Despite the fact that beef tallow is a type of fat, it does not mean your body will store fat when you eat fats.
 On the contrary, weight gain is linked to toxicity and hormone imbalance (source).
 Eating healthy traditional fats can help the body actually lose weight as it supports healthy detox and hormonal balance.